 Yes.
 The Annual Survey of Aquaculture Industry is collected under the authority of the Statistics Act, Revised Statutes of Canada, 1985, Chapter S-19, which stipulates that completion of questionnaires issued under the Act is mandatory.
-You can consult a copy of the Statistics Act on our website (www.statcan.ca).
+Please visit our website at www.statcan.gc.ca. to consult a copy of the Statistics Act.